Nazmul Huq: Bangladesh Liberation War

 Huq was a very good organizer.
 In his sector, he directed the guerrilla warfare as well as trained the independence militia who lacked formal training on military operations.
 His coverage area was Rajshahi, Pabna, Bogra and part of Dinajpur district.
 Tarangapur was his headquarters.
 About fifteen thousand freedom fighters fought in this sector.
 Bir Shrestho Captain Mohiuddin Jahangir fought under his command.

 Death

-Huq died in a road accident on 27 September 1971 when he was returning from Shiliguri cantonment.
-He was buried near Shona Masjid premises.
+Huq died in a road accident on 27 September 1971 while returning from Shiliguri Cantonment in Malda, West Bengal, India.
+His body was later brought to liberated Bangladesh, where he was buried near the Shona Masjid premises in Chapainawabganj District, Bangladesh.